ibm-cloud-docs/SecureGateway/securegateway_requirements.md

 ## Determining Hardware Requirements
 {: #hardware}

 The specifications of the machine running the Secure Gateway Client is largely dependent on the traffic that will be passing through each connection.
 Each client instance is an individual process that provides up to 250 concurrent connections.
-To approximate an average maximum that the machine would need to support, determine the average size of a transaction across the client (both request and response) and then scale that to 250 concurrent transactions.
+To estimate an average maximum that the machine would need to support, determine the average size of a transaction across the client (both request and response) and then scale that to 250 concurrent transactions.
 Given that this number has combined both request and response sizes, the client should not exceed this memory footprint.
 For more precise estimates, a mixture of request sizes and response sizes should be used to better simulate a real-world transaction scenario.

 For running a single instance of the Secure Gateway Client, we suggest a minimum of 2 cores and 4 GB of memory.